Installing Packages In Bad Weather

 After you have installed your package removed the queen plug place your queen cage between the frames in the middle of the box.
 Replace all 10 frames and place the lid on the hive.
 Turn off all lights and wait a couple of hours.
 Then, go back and place a screen over the entrance so no bees can leave the hive.

 Now your package is installed and sealed in their new hive.
 This works better if you are using a screen bottom board because bees need air.
 If you do not have a screen bottom board, then you may want to use only your inner cover as the lid, and place a piece of screen securely over the inner cover oval shaped hole.
-Now, place an entrance feeder in the entrance with 1:1 sugar water.
-But be sure the screen securely blocks the entrance, even next to the entrance feeder.
-This will give them the sugar intake they need to produce wax for comb building.
+Now, do not use an entrance feeder because in the north, spring means cold days and nights and bees will cluster when temps drop to 50 (f).
+Instead, use our Burns Bees Feeding System.
+This will allow you to keep sugar water and protein reaching the top of the cluster no matter how cold it becomes.

 This has gained you some valuable time.
 Your bees are installed, they cannot fly out, the queen will be released by the bees in a few days and this room provides them extra warmth from the below freezing temperature outside.
 If you keep the room completely dark very few bees will attempt to fly out of the hive.
-You could even drop the temperature down to around 40 degrees now, and the bees would cluster together and be happy.
+You could even drop the temperature down to around 40 degrees now, and the bees would cluster together and be happy as long as you have the Burns Feeds Feeding System on.
+This is only on one deep box.
+You only install your package into one deep box.
+If you did not know this.
+Please take my Basic Beginners Online Course.

 As long as the temperature is not below freezing at night outdoors, you can place the hive where you want it outdoors and remove the screen from the entrance.
 So, if tomorrow night's low is 38, you can go ahead in the morning or afternoon and carry your hive to its permanent location.
 Just be sure all hive pieces are securely fastened to each other.
 I place a tie-down strap around the entire hive and tighten so the hive becomes one solid hive as the strap holds all pieces securely together.
 You DO NOT want the hive to fall a part while you are moving it!!

-If the temperature outside is still cold, you can keep them in this dark room several more days until the nightly low temperature is above freezing.
+If the temperature outside is still cold, you can keep them in this dark room 2 or 3 more days until the nightly low temperature is above freezing.

-If light leaks into the room or someone accidentally turns on the lights, then it will cause the bees to fly out of the hive up to the light.
+If light leaks into the room or someone accidentally turns on the lights, then it will cause the bees to fly out of the hive up to the light if there is a space around the screen in your entrance.
 Turn off the light and they should return to the hive if the room is kept cool.

 You can also do this on a porch, out of the rain, on rainy days.